toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

 <details>
     <summary>
-        <h3>How do I handle SEO with a static site?</h3>
+        <h3>How can I enhance my site’s ranking (SEO) for a static site?</h3>
     </summary>
     <div>
-        Static sites can be optimized for SEO by including metadata, using clean URLs, and generating sitemaps.
+        Static sites can be optimized for better ranking by including metadata, using clean URLs, and generating sitemaps.
 Many SSGs offer plugins or built-in features to help with SEO.
     </div>
 </details>